The benefit of personal projects

 Client work can often be restrictive, whether it’s the budget, a tight deadline, internal politics, fear of change or just a sheer lack of vision (either from the client, or the team/agency that form the project).
 Sure, you can innovate, but as I’ve found, most of those good ideas remain buried on a hard drive, in a wireframe, an email, or maybe they didn’t even graduate from your sketchbook…

-Don’t get me wrong; I love ideas, and lots of them!
-I have to pinch myself sometimes that people actually pay me to be creative!
-But isn’t it a shame that all those ideas and creative energy go to waste…
+Don’t get me wrong; I have to pinch myself sometimes that people actually pay me to be creative!
+But isn’t it a shame that all those ideas and creative energy go to waste.

 Self-led projects have the advantage that they are only as constrictive as you make them, so go nuts!
 Okay, so time and budget can be a problem.
 But think about why you’re doing this; Is it going to be so awesome that all the doors it opens for you outweigh any cost to you?
 It could be a great talking point in a future interview.
 Or perhaps it’s the one thing in your portfolio where you were truly creative, broke all the rules and still created a great project (surprise surprise).